StudiMY/python-for-beginners/source/flow_control/index.rst

 ============
-Flow Control
+Control Flow
 ============
 The Bigger Picture
 ------------------
-Program executes from top-down approach but what if you want to take control of how it flows?
+Programs execute from a top-down approach but what if you want to take control of how it flows?

 This topic focuses on Python control flow statements.